csebooks/artificial-intelligence/content.en/ii-problem-solving/_index.md

 **return** failure

 **Figure 6.5** A simple backtracking algorithm for constraint satisfaction problems.
-The al- gorithm is modeled on the recursive depth-first search of Chapter 3.
+The algorithm is modeled on the recursive depth-first search of Chapter 3.
 By varying the functions SELECT-UNASSIGNED-VARIABLE and ORDER-DOMAIN-VALUES, we can implement the general-purpose heuristics discussed in the text.
 The function INFERENCE can optionally be used to impose arc-, path-, or _k_\-consistency, as desired.
 If a value choice leads to failure (noticed either by INFERENCE or by BACKTRACK), then value assignments (including those made by INFERENCE) are removed from the current assignment and a new value is tried.

 The term **backtracking search** is used for a depth-first search that chooses values forBACKTRACKING SEARCH